ReDevil00/InternetExploder/README.md

 ## Internet Exploder
 A game about fighting off the vengeful return of Internet Explorer!
-You can download this Unity Project and run it in your own local environment, or you can follow this link:
-[link](https://drive.google.com/file/d/15c6dWkipFPgXtJl5-JG73SYejWAnWRUG/view?usp=sharing) to download the EXE file and its dependencies in the form of a compressed file!
+You can download this Unity Project and run it in your own local environment, or you can click [here](https://drive.google.com/file/d/15c6dWkipFPgXtJl5-JG73SYejWAnWRUG/view?usp=sharing) to download the EXE file and its dependencies in the form of a compressed file!
 ## What it does
 **Internet Exploder** is a game that's based around the idea of the vengeful return of Internet Explorer.